reactjs/react-router-redux/README.md

 An action type that you can listen for in your reducers to be notified of route updates.
 Fires *after* any changes to history.

-Notice: it(LOCATION_CHANGE) changed names since 3.0.0, so if you want use it and  your dependencies under 3.0.0 , you should upgrade this lib by `npm upgrade`
+Notice: it(`LOCATION_CHANGE`) changed names since 3.0.0 version, so if you want use it and your dependencies under 3.0.0 version, you should upgrade this lib by `npm upgrade`